caplaz/micro-weather-station/WEATHER_DETECTION_ALGORITHM.md

                           astronomical_scaling
 ```

-Where `zenith_max_radiation` is user-configurable, and `astronomical_scaling` is based on solar elevation and atmospheric transmission.
+Where `zenith_max_radiation` is user-configurable (800-2000 W/m² range), and `astronomical_scaling` is based on solar elevation and atmospheric transmission.

 **Seasonal Radiation Variations:**